Manhattan Physician Dr. Marina Gafanovich Provides Diabetes Overview

 It is important to stick to the treatment plan for gestational diabetes once you are diagnosed to prevent undesirable outcomes for your baby: as giving birth to an infant above the 90th percentile for the week of pregnancy, cesarean birth, hypoglycemia in the newborn, giving birth before 37 weeks of pregnancy, and your premature baby needing neonatal intensive care.
 You can also prevent unwanted health outcomes for yourself as: hypertension (high blood pressure) during pregnancy or chronically, pre-eclampsia (hypertension, kidney problems and fluid retention) worsening to eclampsia and hyperbilirubinemia (increase in bilirubin causing jaundice).

-You can avoid these unnecessary scares of the future by setting an appointment for a routine physical examination after your diagnosis of gestational diabetes.
+You can avoid these unnecessary scares of the future by setting an appointment for a routine physical examination after your diagnosis.

 Despite the kind of diabetes you are diagnosed with, you now are more aware of your need to call the office of Dr. Gafanovich 212-249-6218 and make that appointment for an annual physical examination now!